-Roles is part of our Advanced Permissions feature which is available in Pro portals.
+Roles is part of our Advanced Permissions feature which is available on Pro plans.

 The field must be of type: